Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Experiments and Results

 \subsection{Prediction Results}

 We test the performance of the proposed approach from multiple perspectives.
 First, we consider a regression problem where we calculate the probability of connectivity between a target node and the rest of the nodes in the region.
 The target node is located in downtown San Jose, which is a critical location for the large population base.
-We do this for three regions of interest.
+We calculate the connectivity probability for three regions of interest.
 The prediction results for the Level 1 region are shown in Figure \ref{fig:level1_reg}.
-The mean absolute error (MAE) between Monte Carlo simulation (MCS) and GNN predictions was calculated.
-The maximum MAE in the graph is 0.032 and the average MAE is 0.013.
+The maximum and average mean absolute error (MAE) between MCS and GNN prediction is 0.037 and 0.020, respectively.
+Figure \ref{fig:level3_reg} shows the prediction results and the corresponding error for the Level 3 graph.
+For this case, the maximum MAE in the graph is 0.051 and the mean prediction MAE is 0.015.
 This demonstrates the accuracy of the proposed GNN surrogate model.
-Figure \ref{fig:level3_reg} shows the prediction results and the corresponding error for the Level 3 graph.
-For this case, the maximum MAE in the graph is 0.055 and the mean prediction MAE is 0.019.

-Furthermore, from the perspective of decision-making, the actual node connectivity probability may not be needed.
-Instead, stakeholders may choose to consider a set of node connectivity classes.
+Furthermore, from the perspective of decision-making, stakeholders may choose to consider a set of node connectivity classes.
 In this case, we evaluate how accurate the predicted classes will be compared to the MCS approach.
 It should be noted that a different classification model is not trained in this case.
 We only predict the connectivity classes by assigning the predicted connectivity probability of each node into a class.
 In this example, three classes for node connectivity probabilities, namely normal connection, minor disconnection and major disconnection, for the connectivity probabilities falling in the ranges [0.75, 1.0], [0.5, 0.75] and [0, 0.5], respectively.
-The node connectivity conditions are directly classified based on the connectivity probability from the regression result.
 Figure \ref{fig:level1_cla} shows the classification result using the same example in Figure \ref{fig:level1_reg}.
-F1 score is chosen as the classification evaluation metric F1 score, which is 1.0 in this example.
+F1 score is chosen as the classification evaluation metric, which is 1.0 in this example.